ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 - `az login` to log into the azure subscription
 - use `az account set -s <Name or Id>` to set a default subscription if there are multiple
 - `az aks install-cli` to install `kubectl`
-- `az aks get-credentials -g NTBS_Development -n ntbs-envs` to add appropriate credentials to your `~/.kube/config` file
+- `az aks get-credentials -g NTBS_Development -n ntbs-envs2` to add appropriate credentials to your `~/.kube/config` file

 ## Images registry
 We're using ACR to store docker images.
 When logged in to Azure, run this command to see the username-password for registry user.